Brand Strategy & Positioning

 • Marriott: Courtyard by Marriott, Residence Inn by Marriott, Fairfield by Marriott.
 Each hotel brand is designed for a different type of traveller and price point.
 It has its own identity, but the “by Marriott” endorsement guarantees a certain standard of quality and service.
 It lets you know what to expect.

 • Apple: While primarily a Branded House (iPhone, iMac, iPad), some services act like endorsed brands.
-Apple TV+ and Apple Music have unique identities within the entertainment space, but are clearly supported and powered by the Apple master brand.
+Apple TV+ and Apple Music have distinct identities in the entertainment space, but are clearly supported and powered by the Apple master brand.

 Pros:

-• Instant Credibility: New products significantly enhance the parent brand’s reputation, reducing the risk and cost associated with launching something new.
+• Instant Credibility: New products significantly enhance the parent brand’s reputation, reducing the risk and cost of launching new products.

 • Market Flexibility: A company can enter new categories or target different audiences without confusing or diluting the core brand.